 Interim agreements for MM and SM interaction are as follows:

 1. A single NG1 NAS connection is used for both MM and SM-related messages and procedures for a UE.
 The single NG1 termination point is located in MM.

+2. For a UE registered both via a 3GPP access and a non-3GPP access, if the UE supports NG1 NAS over the non-3GPP access then two NG1 NAS connections exist between the UE and the CN, one for the 3GPP access and one for the non-3GPP access.
+However, the UE is served by a common MM function and has a common MM context.

-Editor note: This is applied for UE only registered via 3GPP access.
-The case of UE registered via non-3GPP is FFS.
+Editor’s Note: the case on UE registered via non-3GPP access and not supporting NG NAS is FFS.

+Editor’s Note: the impact of the UE being registered to the CN via both a 3GPP access and a non-3GPP access on the UE security context in the CN is FFS and needs to be defined by SA3.

 2. The MMF and SMF are separate NFs (Network Function), with a standard NG11 interface specified in-between.
 MMF handles the Mobility management part of NAS signalling exchanged with the UE.
 SMF handles the Session management part of NAS signalling exchanged with the UE